maaxolofsson/java-tdd-bobs-bagels/domain-model.md

 - A userType of 0 is a Bob Bagel's manager
 - A userType of 1 is the public
+- There cannot be two of the same bagels in the same basket

 | Classes  | Methods                                               | Scenario                                       | Outputs |
 |----------|-------------------------------------------------------|------------------------------------------------|---------|